Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 If scooping feels slow or messy, the scoop is usually the problem.

+One common issue is leftover debris after scooping.
+This usually comes down to slot spacing that does not match the litter.
 Another problem is bending or breaking.
 Lightweight plastic scoops can crack or snap over time, especially when dealing with heavier clumps.

 Litter sticking to the scoop is also frustrating.
 Rough surfaces or certain materials can cause wet litter to cling, which makes cleanup slower and messier.
+Some scoops are simply too flat or too small, so you end up making more passes than necessary.

 Fixing these problems usually comes down to choosing a cat litter scoop that matches your litter type and feels solid in your hand.